bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 Takes SPR binding data and reformats the data into an Excel file for upload to Dotmatics through Broad's ADLP data upload portal.

 ## Environment Setup (Skip this section if done before)
 __Follow the steps below for initial setup.
-If initial setup was conducted previously, skip to next section__.
+If initial setup was conducted previously, skip to section: Create new Conda environment and install SPR to ADLP script dependencies.__.

 _Take Note: The following procedure has been tested for Mac OS.
 Different commands are needed for Windows._

-### Setup python on your computer and download script files
+### Setup Python on your computer and download script files

 1. Create a github.com account by clicking the following link.
 This is free. (https://github.com)
     - This is necessary in order to copy all of the files needed to run the SPR to ADLP scripts.
-    - Another advantage is that any bugs or changes made can be easily synced to your local hard drive.
+    - Another advantage is that any bugs fixed or changes made can be easily synced to your local hard drive.
 2. Download and Install Anaconda with Python version 3.7 for Mac by clicking link. (https://www.anaconda.com/download/#macos)
     - Anaconda is a distribution of software packages that are very useful for data science.
     - With the Anaconda download, python version 3 or greater will be automatically installed.
 Mac OS comes with version 2.7 but this is an older version that may cause issues.